Tanvir-Mahamood/Cisco-Packet-Tracer/Lab02/README.md

    C:\Users\NetAcad> telnet 192.168.1.2
    ```

-- After entering the cisco password, you will be at the user EXEC mode prompt.
+- After entering the `ciscov` password, you will be at the user EXEC mode prompt.
 Type enable at the prompt.
 Enter the class password to enter privileged EXEC mode and issue a show run command.

 4. **Save the configuration file.** <br>
 - From your Telnet session, issue the copy run start command at the prompt.